Ausaf Sayeed: Career

-He formed the Asian Consuls General Club (ACGC) in Jeddah in 2005, which was composed of Consuls General of thirteen Asian countries.
+He formed the Asian Consuls General Club (ACGC) in Jeddah in 2005, which was composed of Consuls General from thirteen Asian countries.
 He was instrumental in the publication of the book Historic Indo-Arab Ties (September 2005) by the Indian Consulate.
 He was the main architect behind the introduction of external Urdu examinations of MANUU in the Kingdom of Saudi Arabia for the benefit of Non-resident Indians (NRIs).
-He has advocated extensive use of digital technology to learn, spread the Urdu language, especially among the youth and children.
+He has advocated extensive use of digital technology to learn, and spread the Urdu language, especially among the youth and children.